romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 If the table has columns with **dynamic** default values, such values will be applied as well.

-You can exclude certain columns from being merged by passing the `exclude` option.
+You can exclude certain columns from being merged by passing the `except` option.

 ```ts
 // merge the full data